-The Japanese space probe Hayabusa2 wins the primacy of the first man-made crater on an asteroid.
-On April 25, 2019 the impact between a copper "bullet" and Ryugu, the celestial body object of the experiment.
+The Japanese space probe Hayabusa2 wins the record of the first man-made crater on an asteroid.
+On April 25, 2019, the impact between a copper "bullet" and Ryugu, the celestial body object of the experiment.

-The image in the post, taken by a probe camera, shows the effects of the impact on the surface (source: University of Kobe).
+The image in the post, taken by a probe camera, shows the effects of the impact on the surface (source: Kobe University).

 The images are quite clear despite the shooting distance: almost two kilometers.
-We are far from the catastrophic (for a space stone) effects of nuclear explosions like those of films, but knowing that we can hit and "affect" an asteroid is a good sign.
+We are far from the catastrophic (for a space rock) effects of nuclear explosions like those in the movies, but knowing that you can hit and "affect" an asteroid is a good sign.

 We hope that this ability will not serve in the future!